arudrra/Colorizer/README.md

 To install PIL, you can run the following command:

-To install PIL, you can run the following command:

 `pip install Pillow`

 If you don't have pip, you can try and install PIL using the instructions [here](https://pillow.readthedocs.io/en/stable/installation.html).